-Hermann Lismann, “Francesca da Rimini and Paolo Malatesta”, Oil on Canvas
+Hermann Lismann, “Francesca da Rimini and Paolo Malatesta”, Date Unknown, Oil on Canvas

 Born in Munich, Hermann Lismann belonged to the group of artists that met regularly at the Café du Dôme.
 After serving in the German army in World War I, he settled in Frankfurt, where many of his works were acquired by the local museum, and where for several years he taught aesthetics at the university.